OHI-Science/ohimanual/2_plan/Introducing_Concept_to_Stakeholders.md

-### Introducing the OHI+ Concept to Key Stakeholders
+## Introducing the OHI+ Concept to Key Stakeholders

 Once you have identified your key stakeholders, it is important to introduce the OHI+ framework through a lens that will promote buy-in.
-By referring back to your stakeholder analysis, you can create a strategy for approaching each stakeholder by finding which aspects of the benefits of running an assessment line up with each potential stakeholder's current efforts or motivations.
+By referring back to your stakeholder analysis, you can create a strategy for approaching each stakeholder by finding **which aspects of the benefits of running an assessment line up with each potential stakeholder's current efforts or motivations.**

 Below are examples of language and messaging that can be used to describe the index to various stakeholders:

-- OHI+ assessments use the same framework as the global assessments, but allow for exploration of variables influencing ocean health at the smaller scales where policy and management decisions are made.
-Goal models and targets are created using higher resolution data, indicators, and priorities which produce scores better reflecting local realities.
-This enables scientists, managers, policy makers, and the public to better and more holistically understand, track, and communicate the status of local marine ecosystems, and to design strategic management actions to improve overall ocean health.
+- _OHI+ assessments use the same framework as was applied to the global assessments, but allow for exploration of variables influencing ocean health at the smaller scales where policy and management decisions are made.
+Goal models and targets are created using higher resolution data, indicators, and priorities, which produce scores better reflecting local realities.
+This enables scientists, managers, policy makers, and the public to better and more holistically understand, track, and communicate the status of local marine ecosystems, and to design strategic management actions to improve overall ocean health_.

-- OHI+ is open-access and free.
+- _OHI+ is open-access and free.
 Results of OHI+ assessments are entirely maintained by the independent groups.
-Our team supports OHI+ assessments by providing a suite of tools to understand the OHI, and to plan the assessment and carry it out, communicate its results, and help make the study as useful as possible for decision makers.
+Our team supports OHI+ assessments by providing a suite of tools to understand the OHI, and to plan the assessment and carry it out, communicate its results, and help make the study as useful as possible for decision makers_.

-- This approach has been tested at several spatial scales (global, regional, national, subnational) and can be tailored to accommodate different contexts, management priorities, and data quality.
-The process of conducting an assessment wit the Index can be as valuable as the final calculated scores, since it provides local stakeholders with a consistent framework to combine knowledge, management priorities, and cultural preferences from many different perspectives and disciplines.
+- _This approach has been tested at several spatial scales (global, regional, national, subnational) and can be tailored to accommodate different contexts, management priorities, and data quality.
+The process of conducting an assessment wit the Index can be as valuable as the final calculated scores, since it provides local stakeholders with a consistent framework to combine knowledge, management priorities, and cultural preferences from many different perspectives and disciplines_.

-- OHI+ case studies (previously known as ‘regional assessments’) were completed in Brazil (Elfes et al. 2014), the U.S. West Coast (Halpern et al. 2014) and Fiji (Selig et al. 2015).
+- _OHI+ case studies were completed in [Brazil](/assessment/Brazil/), the [U.S. West Coast](/assessment/US-West-Coast/) and [Fiji](/assessment/Fiji/).
 These first three assessments tested the scalability of the index framework, and were done in a largely academic manner, without large engagement from local managers, and stakeholder.
 However, managing oceans and coasts holistically requires strong stakeholder involvement in order to achieve desired outcomes and improve ocean health.
 Currently, our efforts have evolved from conducting OHI+ assessments in an academic fashion to supporting independent in-country groups (such as government agencies and research institutions) as they adapt the Index framework to their own contexts, with a focus on using the findings to help inform management decision-making and track performance through time.
+Several countries or regions have successfully completed an OHI+ assessment, including [Ecuador](/assessment/Ecuador/), [Israel](/assessment/Israel/), and [China](/assessment/China/), while many more assessments are in progress_.

-- Goal scores are calculated individually for each region in the assessment’s study area.
+- _Goal scores are calculated individually for each region in the assessment’s study area.
 The ten goals are averaged together (equally by default) to form complete Index scores for each region, and then combined by offshore-area-weighted average to produce a single score for ocean health for the entire study area.
-Goal models and pressures and resilience components are the same for each region; only the underlying input data differ between regions.
+Goal models and pressures and resilience components are the same for each region; only the underlying input data differ between regions_.

-- In global assessments (Halpern et al. 2012, Halpern et al. 2015), scores are calculated for the exclusive economic zone (EEZ) of each coastal nation and territory (two hundred twenty one regions), and then combined by offshore-area-weighted average to produce scores for all EEZs globally (study area).
-The Index framework has also been adapted for regional assessments at smaller scales, where data and priorities can be at finer resolution and more in line with local management needs and policy priorities.
+- _In global assessments (Halpern et al. 2012, Halpern et al. 2015), scores are calculated for the exclusive economic zone (EEZ) of each coastal nation and territory (two hundred twenty one regions), and then combined by offshore-area-weighted average to produce scores for all EEZs globally (study area).
+The Index framework has also been adapted for regional assessments at smaller scales, where data and priorities can be at finer resolution and more in line with local management needs and policy priorities_.

 ### Using OHI to Support Environmental Peacebuilding

 Because the OHI framework integrates multiple goals that interact with one another, the framework lends itself to understand how resource users and stakeholders can work together to prevent conflict and foster sustainable use.
 This is consistent with the concept of **environmental peacebuilding**, which "integrates natural resource management in conflict prevention, mitigation, resolution, and recovery to build resilience in regions affected by conflict" (http://environmentalpeacebuilding.org).
 OHI assessments can help catalyze decision-making across multiple sectors in a way that explicitly evaluates the inherent trade-offs of management actions.

 In doing so, stakeholders can better identify the winners and losers of specific courses of action and design interventions that alleviate some of the undesired effects on specific groups or ocean benefits.
 Environmental peacebuilding is an effective mechanism used to prevent the "tragedy of the commons," where individuals puruing resource use in their best personal interest, results in the demise of the resource for all users in the long term.
 Therefore, sustainable natural resource management is far more likely when conflicts between resource users are adequately addressed and minimized.

 ### Considerations for Joint Planning

 Collaborative assessment planning is an effective approach to ensuring that the assessment will be useful for decision-making.
 Strengthening scientist-decision maker partnerships creates opportunities for applying research findings to improve ocean health.

-•	Create a work plan that has research and management objectives
++	Create a work plan that has research and management objectives

-•	Align research with policy issues to ensure all parties are pursuing the same objectives
++	Align research with policy issues to ensure all parties are pursuing the same objectives

-•	Share timeline of the study – availability of results, critical decision-making dates (budgets, planning, etc.) – releasing findings strategically can increase impact
++	Share timeline of the study – availability of results, critical decision-making dates (budgets, planning, etc.) – releasing findings strategically can increase impact

-•	Identify sources of high quality information and data
++	Identify sources of high quality information and data

-•	Plan communications to make the information accessible to stakeholders and various decision-makers
++	Plan communications to make the information accessible to stakeholders and various decision-makers

-•	Funding strategy should include short and long term planning for science, communication, and action
++	Funding strategy should include short and long term planning for science, communication, and action

-•	Fundraise with decision-makers: Align research with policy issues to ensure both parties are pursuing the same objectives
++	Fundraise with decision-makers: Align research with policy issues to ensure both parties are pursuing the same objectives

-•	Articulate the agreed plans in writing (scientists also share a research plan)
++	Articulate the agreed plans in writing (scientists also share a research plan)

-•	Create a budget that includes a communications component to cover costs of nationally disseminating findings: providing briefings about findings and applications of if the Index to agencies, decision-makers, and managers who will use the Index
++	Create a budget that includes a communications component to cover costs of nationally disseminating findings: providing briefings about findings and applications of if the Index to agencies, decision-makers, and managers who will use the Index

-•	Allocate ~15% of the budget to science outreach and communications; travel, time, meeting costs, planning, production of materials
++	Allocate ~15% of the budget to science outreach and communications (eg. travel, time, meeting costs, planning, production of materials)